dsherret/ts-nameof/setup/tsc.md

-# Using ts-nameof with the TypeScript Transformation API
+# Using ts-nameof with tsc

-Transformation plugins are currently not supported by `tsc`.
+Transformation plugins are currently not supported by `tsc` alone.
 Please go and upvote [this issue](https://github.com/Microsoft/TypeScript/issues/14419) on TypeScript's issue tracker.

 In the meantime, this is possible using [ttypescript](https://github.com/cevek/ttypescript) thanks to [@cevek](https://github.com/cevek)!